davexunit/gnumaku/README.md

 Tech
 ----

-Gnumaku is written in C and Scheme.
-GNU Guile is the Scheme implementation used, as it is the official GNU extension language and fairly easy to work with.
+Gnumaku is written in Guile, with some C for performance reasons.
+GNU Guile is a Scheme implementation.
+It is the official GNU extension language and easy to work with.

+The Gnumaku Guile modules provide a developer with the infrastructure needed to quickly get started developing a shmup.

 The Allegro 5 game library has been chosen for it's simplicity and use of OpenGL accelerated rendering rather than software rendering.
+The guile-allegro5 library provides a wrapper over the Allegro 5 C library.

-A good shootemup engine requires a way to make awesome bullet patterns easily.
+A good shmup engine requires a way to make awesome bullet patterns easily.
 Gnumaku features a robust bullet system capable of processing thousands of bullets efficiently.
 Bullets have many customizable properties and can be manipulated after they are emitted for creating